What are my work hours?

 professional business attire and exhibit good taste in grooming, clothing and

 hair style.
-Extreme in attire and appearance should be avoided.
+Extremes in attire and appearance should be avoided.
 Sports and

 social fashion are not appropriate office apparel.